AmSchulte/DRG/README.md

-# DRG analysis
+# Bioimage analysis of cellular changes in rat DRG after SNI
-DRG Segmentation Analysis of the DRGs of rats 7 days and 14 days after SNI
+Outline of analysis steps

 <a href="url"><img src="https://github.com/AmSchulte/DRG/blob/main/analysis_graph.png" height="600" width="600" ></a>

 Segmentations of images (tif) were previously prediceted with deepflash2 and saved as png files.